29th Division (United Kingdom): Gallipoli

 King George V inspects the 29th Division at Dunchurch, 12 March 1915.

-The 29th Division served on the Gallipoli peninsula, a point in the strategic Dardanelles straits between the Black Sea and the Aegean Sea (and thus the Mediterranean).
+The 29th Division, commanded by Major-General Aylmer Hunter-Weston, an officer of the Royal Engineers who had distinguished himself in command of an infantry brigade on the Western Front, served on the Gallipoli peninsula, a point in the strategic Dardanelles straits between the Black Sea and the Aegean Sea (and thus the Mediterranean).
 The division was there for the duration of the ill-fated campaign.
 It made the first landings as part of the Mediterranean Expeditionary Force in April 1915.
-On the morning of 25 April 1915 the Battle of Gallipoli began when battalions from the division's 86th and 87th Brigades landed at five beaches around Cape Helles at the tip of the peninsula under the command of Major-General Aylmer Hunter-Weston.
+On the morning of 25 April 1915 the Battle of Gallipoli began when battalions from the division's 86th and 87th brigades landed at five beaches around Cape Helles at the tip of the peninsula.
 Three of the landings faced little or no opposition but were not exploited.
 The two main landings, at V and W Beaches on either side of the cape, met with fierce Turkish resistance and the landing battalions were decimated.

 The original objectives of the first day of the campaign had been the village of Krithia and the nearby hill of Achi Baba.
 The first concerted attempt to capture these was made by the division three days after the landings on 28 April.
 In this First Battle of Krithia an advance up the peninsula was made but the division was halted short of its objective and suffered around 3,000 casualties.
 The attack was resumed on 6 May with the launch of the Second Battle of Krithia.
 On this occasion the 88th Brigade attacked along Fig Tree Spur and, after two days of fighting without significant progress, it was relieved by the New Zealand Infantry Brigade.
-On 24 May Major-General Beauvoir De Lisle took over command of the division.
+On 24 May Major-General Beauvoir De Lisle took over command of the division from Hunter-Weston who had been promoted to command VIII Corps.